 Neuroelectrochemical Measurements in the Peripheral Vasculature and Gastrointestinal Tract

 Neuroeffector transmission mechanisms differ depending on the target tissue.
 Abnormalities in signaling are associated with various diseases including hypertension and gastrointestinal disorders (e.g., IBS).
 We use diamond and carbon fiber microelectrodes along with in vitro electrochemical methods to investigate neuroeffector signaling in peripheral tissues.
 These measurements are useful for probing dynamic changes in concentration of an electroactive analyte in response to a stimulus.
 They also provide insight on the local neuropharmacology.
-Specifically, we are using these analytical methods to better understand the dysregulation in obesity-associated (i) hypertension and (ii) gut dysmotility.
+Specifically, we are using these analytical methods to better understand the dysregulation that develops in obesity-associated (i) hypertension and (ii) gut dysmotility.
 Nearly 70% of American adults are either overweight or obese.
 Being obese puts one at a higher risk for diseases such as heart disease, stroke, high blood pressure, diabetes and more.
 Inexpensive conducting diamond is an enabling electrode material for these measurements because of its superior response sensitivity, reproducibility and stability in the complex tissue environment.